ericjung/sardines/README.md

 Originally developed for use with https://kaboomjs.com/ version 0.2 over a few days in April 2021.
 Unfortunately, mobile devices are not yet supported.
 There are still some bugs with pausing/unpausing the game, and some other things I'd like to add.

+- There's a bug whereby Elliot's voice calling out "SARDINES!" no longer plays on the title screen.
+Instead it plays during the into music - not good.
 - Support mobile (port to the newest version of KaboomJS or port to https://phaser.io/)
 - add birthday scene or special sprites only on Elliot's birthday
 - mobile/touch support (seems to be in kaboomJS 0.8! it was not for 0.2)